 Ndzhaka, means, “heritage” and with the friendly hospitality of the local staff and the thrill of being so close to wildlife and nature, the camp is a true African gem.

 The camp is known and loved for its rustic, no-frills ambience and maintains a feeling of exclusivity with only five two-sleeper safari tents with open-air en-suite bathrooms all on individual raised wooden decks.
-As the camp is electricity-free, solar or paraffin lanterns are provided for light at night.

 The fully-catered camp is un-fenced and this adds to the excitement of the whole experience.
-Evening meals are often prepared over an open fire and enjoyed in the lantern-lit dining area or on the viewing platform under the giant jackalberry tree with hooded vultures rustling in their nests.
+Evening meals are often prepared over an open fire and enjoyed in the dining area or on the viewing platform under the giant jackalberry tree with hooded vultures rustling in their nests.
 The intimate nature of the camp gives adventure travellers an ideal opportunity to meet other like-minded guests.

 Included in your stay are daily sunrise and sunset safaris with a guide in an open game viewing vehicle, which ensures excellent game sightings.
 Whilst the sunrise safaris allow you to experience the awakening of the African bush, the sunset safaris provide sightings of the elusive nocturnal creatures with a spotlight being used after dark to locate the predators.